 - Pay for custom branding and digital marketing expertise

-- Integrate your branding to a simple, rock-solid website foundation
+- Integrate your branding with a simple, clean, rock-solid website foundation

 - Keep the moving parts to a minimum

-Your website visitors don’t care whatsoever about your custom design.
+Your website visitors don’t care whatsoever about your magnificent custom design.

 They come to your site for a specific “promise” they were given by a search result, paid ad, business directory, social media, etc.